google/liquidfun/liquidfun/Box2D/Box2D/Documentation/Building/BuildingWindows.md

 [cmake][], and is free of any host-specific dependencies.
 It has been tested with Microsoft [Visual Studio][] 2012.

+### Version Requirements

+Following are the minimum required versions for the tools and libraries you need for building LiquidFun for Windows:

+-   Windows: 7
+-   Visual Studio: 2012
+-   cmake: 2.8.12.1

 ### Building with [Visual Studio][]

 -   Double-click on `liquidfun/Box2D/Box2D.sln` to open the solution.